CNES/Pandora/docs/source/userguide/step_by_step/cost_volume_confidence.rst

   From the previous equation, ambiguity integral measure is derived and it is defined as the area under the ambiguity curve.
 Then, ambiguity integral measure is converted into a confidence measure :math:`Confidence Ambiguity(x,y) = 1 - Ambiguity Integral`.

+  The ambiguity integral is by default normalized.
+However, the user may choose not to perform this normalization by setting the `normalization` parameter to `false`.

 *Sarrazin, E., Cournet, M., Dumas, L., Defonte, V., Fardet, Q., Steux, Y., Jimenez Diaz, N., Dubois, E., Youssefi, D., Buffe, F., 2021.
 Ambiguity concept in stereo matching pipeline.
 ISPRS - International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences.
 (To be published)*